Archdiocese of Galveston–Houston

-The Archdiocese of Galveston–Houston (Latin: Archidiœcesis Galvestoniensis–Houstoniensis) is a Latin Church ecclesiastical jurisdiction—an archdiocese—of the Catholic Church in the United States.
-The archdiocese covers a portion of Southeast Texas, and is the metropolitan see of the ecclesiastical province covering east-Texas.
+The Archdiocese of Galveston–Houston (Latin: Archidiœcesis Galvestoniensis–Houstoniensis) is an archdiocese of the Catholic Church in the United States.
+The archdiocese covers a portion of Southeast Texas, and is the metropolitan see of the ecclesiastical province covering east Texas.
 The archdiocese was erected in 2004, having been a diocese since 1959 and the "Diocese of Galveston" since 1847.
-It is the second metropolitan see in Texas after the Archdiocese of San Antonio.

 The mother church of the archdiocese is St. Mary Cathedral Basilica in Galveston; the co-cathedral is the Co-Cathedral of the Sacred Heart in Houston.
-The patron saint is Our Lady of the Immaculate Conception.

-Pope Francis named Joe Vásquez as archbishop on January 20, 2025.
-The archdiocesan chancery is located in Houston.
+The archbishop is Joe Vásquez.

 Territory

-The Archdiocese of Galveston-Houston encompasses 8880 sqmi in southeastern Texas.
-It includes the cities of Houston, and Galveston, along with the following counties:

-Galveston, Harris, Brazoria, Fort Bend, Grimes, Montgomery, San Jacinto, Walker, Waller and Washington.
+The Archdiocese of Galveston–Houston encompasses 8880 sqmi in southeastern Texas.
+It includes the cities of Houston, and Galveston, along with the following counties: Galveston, Harris, Brazoria, Fort Bend, Grimes, Montgomery, San Jacinto, Walker, Waller and Washington.

-The parishes are grouped into 13 deaneries for administrative purposes: Bay Area, Bluebonnet, Central, Eastern, Galveston Mainland, Northeast, Northern, Northwest, San Jacinto, Southeast, Southern, Southwest, Western.

 The ecclesiastical province of Galveston-Houston contains the following suffragan dioceses in south and east Texas: